-A quiet title action clarifies ownership and interests of other parties.
-Quiet title awards do not include monetary judgements.
+A quiet title action clarifies the ownership and interests of other parties.
+Quiet title awards do not include monetary judgments.

 Typically, each defendant has 20 days to respond to a quiet title complaint.
 The next step is for each party to take discovery.
 When discovery is complete, the case is set for a hearing.